 5. Debrief at Home

-Plan some form of enjoyable family debrief after you return home from vacation.
+Plan some form of enjoyable family debrief after you return home from vacation or a homeschool field trip.
 You know your family and what they consider torture versus what they enjoy.

 - If they are writers, let them keep travel journals to record memories.